 Since the end of World War II the Tuileries Gardens have become more beautiful and inviting than ever, especially because of the impressive statues and green chairs that invite visitors to sit and enjoy all of this beauty.

-Despite the prosperity of the fashion industry these days, there were some less pleasant cases.
+Despite the prosperity of the fashion industry those days, there were some less pleasant cases.
 The women of Paris, who saw the attire of the royals throughout the garden, wanted their tailors to sew them exactly the same clothes.
 In so doing, they tried to blur the lines between them and the nobles.
-During this period, professionals began to the French how to behave politely in society (basic rules, like how during a French meal it is accustomed to spit only to the right side) appeared.
+During this period, professionals began to teach the French how to behave politely in society (basic rules, like how during a French meal it is accustomed to spit only to the right side).
 This helped women succeeded quite quickly in their goal, and it soon became almost impossible to distinguish between the classes.

 Surprisingly, there were equally the same stories about noble women who wanted to pose as simple peasants.
-For example, the story of 1698, in which a Marquise (a title for a European aristocrat) decided to dress up as someone who had just arrived in Paris, began to speak to Baron she had met at the Tuileries Gardens.
+For example the story of 1698, in which a Marquise (a title for a European aristocrat) decided to dress up as someone who had just arrived in Paris, began to speak to Baron she had met at the Tuileries Gardens.
 After a conversation of more than an hour, she stunned him by saying "goodbye" and went to her luxurious carriage that took her to her Parisian palace.